 What is provided in rooms during my stay?

-- Private kitchenette (9-cubic-foot refrigerator, built-in microwave, 2-burner stove, cabinet space, and sink)
+- Private kitchenette (nine cubic foot refrigerator, built-in microwave, two-burner stove, cabinet space, and sink)

 - Private bathroom (mirrors, sink with cabinets, toilet, shower with doors or curtains provided)